-We recorded foreclosed property income in 2012 compared with recording foreclosed property expense in 2011 primarily due to: (1) improved sales prices on dispositions of our REO properties, resulting from strong demand in markets with limited REO supply and (2) the recognition of foreclosed property income resulting from resolutions with Bank of America on January 6, 2013 related to outstanding repurchase requests and compensatory fees.
+Foreclosed property income increased in 2013 compared with 2012 primarily due to the recognition of compensatory fee income related to servicing matters, gains resulting from resolution agreements reached in 2013 related to representation and warranty matters and an improvement in sales prices on dispositions of our REO properties.
 Compensatory fees are amounts we charge our primary servicers for servicing delays within their control when they fail to comply with established loss mitigation and foreclosure timelines as required by our Servicing Guide, which sets forth our policies and procedures related to servicing our single-family mortgages.
-See "Note 20, Subsequent Events" for additional information on these agreements and their impact on our financial results.